The first of the four sacred months.

 Shahira shrugs.
 “I guess not.”

-Amira drops the cushion and pulled herself upright.
+Amira drops the cushion and pulls herself upright.
 “Well, let’s go see if I can get five raka’at in.”

-Amira sits down on the low bench and washes as Shahira adjusts her dark blue hijab around her face.
+Amira sits down on the low bench and washes her hands.
+Shahira adjusts her dark blue hijab around her face.

-“I’ll put out the prayer mat for you.”
+“I’ll put out the prayer mat for you,” she says.

 Amira waves a hand for her to go.
-Shahira nods and hurries toward the women’s prayer rooms.
-Most of the women are already here, stepping into neat rows or placing down mats, while others pray, or leave the rooms.
+Shahira nods and hurries toward the women’s salaah rooms.
+Most of the palace women are here, stepping into neat rows or placing down mats, while others pray, or leave the rooms.

-Shahira grabs two mats from the many on the shelves that lined the walls and places them down.
+Shahira grabs two mats from the shelves that line the walls and places them down.
 She begins her twilight prayer when Amira comes and stands beside her and prays.
 As Shahira finishes her prayers and mutters dhikr, she eyes many of the women stuffing their prayer mats into the shelves and hurrying out of the rooms.